grafana/grafana/docs/sources/explore/trace-integration.md

 ### Minimap

-**Minimap**m displays a condensed view of the trace timeline.
+**Minimap** displays a condensed view of the trace timeline.
 Drag your mouse over the minimap to zoom into a smaller time range.
 This also updates the main timeline, making it easier to view shorter spans
 When zoomed in, hovering over the minimap displays the **Reset selectio** button, which resets the zoom.

 {{< figure src="/media/docs/tempo/screenshot-grafana-trace-view-minimap.png" class="docs-image--no-shadow" max-width= "900px" caption="Trace view minimap example" >}}